Hülya Şen

 Hülya Şen (born 29 February 1968) is a Turkish actress.
 She is a graduate of Dokuz Eylül University with a degree in theatre studies.
-While finishing her second year in the university, she appeared in movie by Tekin Akmansoy.
+While finishing her second year at the university, she appeared in a movie by Tekin Akmansoy.
 She made her television debut in 1994, after which she starred in various films and series.
 She has received multiple national awards.